J. Walter Christie: Dealings with foreign governments

 After favorable reports on observation of the Soviet activities, the British War Office arranged purchase of Christie's last remaining prototype and licensing of a Christie design through the Morris Motors Group.
 The deal was done by telephone for £8,000; however, the British discovered that Christie had already mortgaged the vehicle.
 Why payment necessary to secure the vehicle was not deducted from this figure is not known but the net cost increased to £10,420 18s 4d, which included British Customs Duty and 'other expenses'.
 The US authorities refused its export as it was war materiel.
 The vehicle was dismantled sufficiently to meet specification as an "agricultural tractor" and was so exported.
 The parts removed were then shipped to the UK in crates marked as "grapefruit".
 Christie's design still had a number of faults that he had never addressed and though the general features were retained, the design was completely reworked to form the British Cruiser Mk III (A13).

 Later life and work

 After the U.S. Army's rejection of the M1928, Christie continued to work on new designs throughout the 1930s, including a winged tank.
 Though the Army purchased several prototypes and developed its own experimental designs based on Christie designs, none of the Christie designs was ever mass produced by the US.

 After the beginning of World War II in 1939 and the US commencement of hostilities in 1941, Christie again submitted tank designs to the army, all of which featured his suspension system and large, convertible road wheels.
 But as with his earlier dealings with the army, attempts to secure US government adoption ended largely in frustration and rejection.

-Christie died in Falls Church, Virginia on January 11, 1944, as tanks based on his designs were affecting the course of history.
+Christie died in Falls Church, Virginia on January 11, 1944.